bartlomiejduda/EA-Graphics-Manager/README.md

 | <center>248 / 0xF8</center> | <center>✔️</center>    | <center>❌</center>  | Need For Speed: Porsche Unleashed (PC)                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | <center>251 / 0xFB</center> | <center>✔️</center>    | <center>❌</center>  | Need For Speed: Porsche Unleashed (PC)  <br>FIFA Soccer 97 (PC)                                                                                                                                                                                                                                                                                                                                                                                                   |

-# EA-Graph-Man Noesis Script

-In the src\scripts directory there is an script which can be used for viewing EA graphics in Noesis.
-To use script with Noesis, please follow below steps:

-1. Go to \src\scripts\ directory
-2. Copy script to \noesis\plugins\python\ directory
-3. Open any EA Image in Noesis

 # Badges
 ![GitHub](https://img.shields.io/github/license/bartlomiejduda/EA-Graphics-Manager?style=plastic)